All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Rybelsus as effective as Ozempic for weight loss?

-Can my doctor prescribe Rybelsus for weight loss if I do not have diabetes?
+Can my doctor prescribe Rybelsus for weight loss if I don't have diabetes?

 Yes, as off-label prescribing.
 Physicians can legally prescribe FDA-approved medications for purposes beyond their approved indication when they judge it medically appropriate.
 Insurance coverage for off-label use is a separate question and is often denied.